 Through this fight Ochaco may have lost but she has gained the respect of Bakugo and a better understanding of him, which is extremely hard to do as one of his fellow peers and has learned a valuable lesson that was better learnt in a class room situation than in the real world.
 She wants to be a disaster relief hero but knows now that learning to fight in close quarters is a crucial skill and chooses work experience with Gun Head to learn more about fighting.
 She wants to become a better hero which I admire this character doesn’t dwell on her failures she learns from and pushes forward, although I find her reasoning for becoming one a bit distasteful.
 The reasoning is noble in it’s own way, rising from poverty is a difficult struggle for many, it is my opinion that I find faults in the path she has chosen for this task though her honesty is quite refreshing.

 When Izuku asks Ochaco why she want’s to become a hero she is honest and say’s it’s for momentary gain so her parents may have a comfortable life free of finical burden.
 She is embarrassed by this as Izuku and Iidas motivations are so pure next to hers and anticipates a verbal thrashing from them for going down this road but those expectations are quickly dashed with Iida refuting that there is nothing shameful about her seeking a comfortable life style where she no longer has to skip meals or leave the air con off, I agree with him on this.
 I just don’t agree with her method of becoming a hero for momentary gain is the right choice.
+At this point in time I still don’t know a lot about the hero world and such I’m assuming that you have to do some heroic acts otherwise your license may possibly be reviewed and taken away, I’m not certain about this but it would makes sense, if your not using your license then were taking it.
+She does want to help her parents construct company at this point in time so she would either be working part time at the hero agency and working full time at the construction company.
+Though either way when Ochaco is out there being a hero she can’t treat as just another job.
 Being a hero is different from let’s say a retail assistant where you are told to put out clothes you cannot go above the duty for that you cannot do more, you simply do the task and move onto the next one but the profession of a hero is different.
 Being a hero requires you to go above and beyond the line of duty and treating it as just a job or as a status symbol is damaging to the civilians and other hero’s around you.

 We’ve seen hero’s like this in the illegals spin off with Captain Celebrity who is the perfect example of just doing his job.